makhmudislamov/Core-Git-Branching/script.md

 He stopped to listen and noticed a heavy wooden door in the zoo wall was ajar.

 Normally John would leave well enough alone, but he was worried that an animal might escape.
-He stuck his head in the door, the color of the foliage was intense green, brown and chartreuse, he called out a zoo keeper but got no response.
+He stuck his head in the door, the color of the foliage was intense green, brown and chartreuse, he called out a zookeeper Braus but got no response.
+Braus was feeding chimps and usually they make loud noise when Braus enters their cage.
 The smell of the zoo was intense and alive.
 He took a tentative step through the door and followed the stone path overgrown with giant ferns.